Search Results for: why i write

 Let’s get the facts in order!

 Whenever you’re researching a subject, you will find that some sources of information are more reliable than others.
-Some may not even be reliable at all.
+Some may not be reliable at all.
 Here are some links to advice on ways to critically examine the information you encounter, especially online.

 • For Sixth Form students and teachers, this series of quick online lessons introduces fact-checking and source-checking.